Vmlweb/Promise-Catcher/README.md

 (node:) UnhandledPromiseRejectionWarning: Unhandled promise rejection (rejection id:): RequestError:
 ```

-To solve this we need to wrap our calls in try catch statements to make sure we are handling them correctly something like this.
+To solve this we need to wrap our calls in try catch statements to make sure we are handling them correctly.

 ```javascript
 //Using callbacks in express